agammsantos/Emotion_Analysis/README.md

 1. Multinomial Naive Bayes
 2. Complement Naive Bayes

-The interface for prediction input and output is made with Flask.
+The interface for the prediction input and output is made with Flask.

 ## Citation
 If you want to publish a paper using this dataset and pre-trained word embedding, please cite this publication: <br />